Neural Machine Translation in Linear Time: Introduction

 \section{Introduction}

 In neural language modelling, a neural network estimates a distribution over sequences of words or characters that belong to a given language \citep{bengio:2003}.
 In neural machine translation, the network estimates a distribution over sequences in the target language conditioned on a given sequence in the source language.
-In the latter case the network can be thought of as composed of two sub-networks, a {source network} that processes the source sequence into a representation and a {target network} that uses the representation of the source to generate the target sequence \citep{kalchbrenner13emnlp}
+The network can be thought of as composed of two parts: a \emph{source network} (the encoder) that encodes the source sequence into a representation and a \emph{target network} (the decoder) that uses the representation of the source encoder to generate the target sequence \citep{kalchbrenner13emnlp}.

 Recurrent neural networks (RNN) are powerful sequence models \citep{hochreiter1997long} and are widely used in language modelling \citep{DBLP:conf/interspeech/MikolovKBCK10}, yet they have a potential drawback.
-RNNs have an inherently serial structure that prevents them from being run in parallel along the sequence length.
-Forward and backward signals in a RNN also need to traverse the full distance of the serial path to reach from one point to another in the sequence.
-The larger the distance the harder it is to learn dependencies between the points \citep{chapter-gradient-flow-2001}.
+RNNs have an inherently serial structure that prevents them from being run in parallel along the sequence length during training and evaluation.
+Forward and backward signals in a RNN also need to traverse the full distance of the serial path to reach from one token in the sequence to another.
+The larger the distance, the harder it is to learn the dependencies between the tokens \citep{chapter-gradient-flow-2001}.

-A number of neural architectures have been proposed for modelling translation \citep{kalchbrenner13emnlp, DBLP:conf/nips/SutskeverVL14, DBLP:journals/corr/ChoMGBSB14,DBLP:journals/corr/BahdanauCB14,DBLP:journals/corr/KalchbrennerDG15,kaiser2016active}.
-These networks either have running time that is super linear in the length of the source and target sequences, or they process the source sequence into a constant size representation, burdening the model with a memorization step.
+A number of neural architectures have been proposed for modelling translation, such as encoder-decoder networks \citep{kalchbrenner13emnlp, DBLP:conf/nips/SutskeverVL14, DBLP:journals/corr/ChoMGBSB14,kaiser2016active}, networks with attentional pooling \citep{DBLP:journals/corr/BahdanauCB14} and two-dimensional networks \citep{DBLP:journals/corr/KalchbrennerDG15}.
+Despite the generally good performance, the proposed models either have running time that is super-linear in the length of the source and target sequences, or they process the source sequence into a constant size representation, burdening the model with a memorization step.
 Both of these drawbacks grow more severe as the length of the sequences increases.